 - When doing needlepoint or hook rugs, place a dark cloth below the canvas.

 - When sorting two yarns or threads with slight differences in color, compare each strand to a “bunch” of that color.

 - Use bright light, shining directly on your work when reading or sewing, and make sure to use a desk lamp, not a floor lamp.

 - In the bathroom, use magnifying mirrors to help with shaving and makeup.
 A towel on the wall opposite the bathroom mirror, hung at the appropriate height, can be used to provide a contrasting background for your head and hair.
 If you have light hair, use a dark towel.
 For dark hair, use a light towel.

 - Choose clear plastic shower curtains (which can include a design), as they allow more light to be transmitted into the shower than solid colors.

 - Use brightly colored vinyl or cloth tape to provide color contrast when locating household items such as the thermostat, electrical outlets, light switches, or drawstrings on draperies.

 - For stairs inside and outside of your home, mark the edges of the steps with contrasting colors.

 - When watching television, sit as close to the screen as needed for you to see the images.
 Note that patients who are visually impaired will not hurt their eyes by sitting close to the screen.

 Do you suffer from low vision?
-Dr. Mark Rinkov can help you regain your vision and hope.
+Dr. Cursaro can help you regain your vision and hope.